UncleCShark/ProgrammingWindows5thEdWithCMake/README.md

 ## Notes
 The solution was built successfully with:
 - Visual Studio 2017 Community (version 15.9.3)  to built every example with both MSVC (version 19.16.27024.1) and Mingw64 ( version 8.1.0 ) toolset.
+To build:
-1. Open a cmake project try File->Open Project->Cmake; 2.
-Cmake->Build All
+  1. Open a cmake project try File->Open Project->Cmake;
+  2. Cmake->Build All
+- Qt Creator 4.7.2 1.
+To build:
+  1. Open File or Project
+  2. Build->Build All